CognitiveModeling/Loci-Looped/readme.md

 # LOOPING LOCI: Learning Object Permanence from Videos

 <b>TL;DR:</b> Introducing Loci-Looped, an extension to Loci, with a parameterized percept gate that learns to slot-wise fuse imaginations with sensations.
 As a result, Loci learns to track objects through occlusions and to imagine their trajectory.
-See our paper for more details: [arxiv](https://arxiv.org/abs/2310.10372)
+See th eproject page: [Page] (https://cognitivemodeling.github.io/Loci-Looped) See our paper for more details: [arxiv](https://arxiv.org/abs/2310.10372)